Rome Smith Suspended From His Job For Writing Cannon Hinnant ‘Should’ve Ducked’ In Insensitive Facebook Post

 A New Jersey man has been suspended from his job for a Facebook post about Cannon Hinnant that his superiors deemed “insensitive,” NBC News reported.

-Rome Smith is a corrections officer the Juvenile Detention Center in Cumberland County.
-However, he has since been temporarily separated following a Facebook post he made about Cannon Hinnant.
-As Forbes reported, a five-year-old North Carolina boy, was shot and killed earlier this month in a seemingly random and unprovoked murder as he played outside his family home.
-Cannon was white, while his alleged murderer, Darius Sessoms, is Black.
+Rome Smith is a corrections officer for the Juvenile Detention Center in Cumberland County.
+However, he has since been temporarily suspended following a Facebook post he made about Cannon Hinnant.
+As Forbes reported, a 5-year-old North Carolina boy was shot and killed earlier this month in a seemingly random and unprovoked murder as he played outside his family home.
+Hinnant was white, while his alleged murderer, Darius Sessoms, is Black.

-Though the boy’s death has become something of a cause célèbre in certain circles because of the racial makeup of the victim and his alleged murderer, although both of his parents insist that they do not believe this crime was racially motivated.
+Though the boy’s death has become something of a cause célèbre in certain circles because of the racial makeup of the victim and his alleged killer, both of his parents insist that they do not believe this crime was racially motivated.

-In a Facebook post, Smith, who is Black, appeared to take a cavalier and flippant attitude towards the young lad’s death.
+In a Facebook post, Smith, who is Black, appeared to take a cavalier and flippant attitude toward the young lad’s death.

 “He should’ve ducked FOH!!
 Y’all always trying to sneak diss and discredit a black person being killed innocently by police.
 Blame cannon’s parents for not watching him!!!
 F Y’ALL,” Smith purportedly wrote.